 Hive’s dockless e-bikes hit the streets of Lisbon after Gira and Jump, one year after the company deployed its scooters in the city.
 Bike-sharing represents an expansion of the company’s business.

 Commuters and visitors can now grab either a Hive e-scooter or one of its 150 e-bikes available throughout the city.

 Thoughts on Lisbon’s Bike Share Schemes

-While both Gira and Jump are two of the easiest ways to get around Lisbon by bike, no helmet rentals are available with neither of these bike rental schemes, which may be a safety issue if you’re unlucky and fall.
+While both Gira, Jump and Hive are three of the easiest ways to get around Lisbon by bike, no helmet rentals are available with neither of these bike rental schemes, which may be a safety issue if you’re unlucky and fall.
 Bringing a helmet in your suitcase might be something to consider if you’re planning to give it a try.

 Another disadvantage may be timing: when and where are these bikes most likely to be available?
 During peak commuter hours in the morning and late afternoons (roughly 8.30-10am and 5-7pm), most bikes are likely to be taken.

 Bike Tours & Bike Rental Shops in Lisbon

 Bike tours and rental shops have the advantage that you can book a bike before you leave home.
 Several types of bikes are available, and guided tours include varying routes.

 Baja Bikes currently offers four bike tours to see Lisbon in a few hours: Highlights Bike, Afternoon Highlights, Student Bike, and Private Bike Tour.
 An English-speaking guide will provide a fun introduction to the city, pointing out various points of interest.
 You’ll be riding regular bikes but on a flat area along the River Tejo.
 Rates start at €25.